-Bankruptcy is often regarded as the solution that you use if you have come to the end of the road with your financial problems and all your other attempts to resolve the issues have failed.
-However it is actually wrong to view bankruptcy as a negative debt solution.
+Bankruptcy is often regarded as the solution that you use if all your other attempts to resolve your debt problems have failed.
+However it is actually wrong to view bankruptcy as a negative solution.

 What is bankruptcy?

 Bankruptcy is one of the most misunderstood debt solutions in the UK.
 Most people think bankruptcy is to be avoided however depending on your specific circumstances it could be a very sensible way of resolving your debt problems.
 The key facts about bankruptcy and a helpful video are available here.